shajra/direnv-nix-lorelei/README.md

         -k --keep-last NUM       protect last N caches from GC (default 5)

+Direnv needs to know when to consider recalculating an environment's variables.
+To do this, we need to register files to watch for changes.
+This is what the "watch" switches above help specify.

 With the `--auto-watch-content` and `--auto-watch-mtime` switches, you don't have to worry about which files to watch for changes.
 You can either watch these files when their modifications time change, or when their content actually changes (touching a file changes its modification time, but not its content).

 The `--auto-watch-content` and `--auto-watch-mtime` switches catch a good amount of Nix files, but won't catch everything you might have the idea to watch.
 If you want to specify files to watch explicitly, you can use the `--watch-content` and `--watch-mtime` switches.